-Here, Kramer Elementary School was identified as a competitive area, and ET-15 Counselor was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were two (2) Counselor positions subject to the RIF, and one (1) position was identified to be abolished.
-Because Employee was not the only Counselor within his competitive level, he was required to compete in a round of lateral competition.
+Here, Barnard Elementary School was identified as a competitive area and ET-15 Early Education Teacher was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were four (4) Early Education Teacher positions at Barnard, and one (1) position was identified to be abolished under the RIF.
+Because Employee was not the only person within her competitive level, she was required to compete in a round of lateral competition.